gnss-sdr/gnss-sdr/README.md

 By default, PyBOMBS installs the ‘next’ branch of GNSS-SDR development, which is the most recent version of the source code.
 This behaviour can be modified by altering the corresponding recipe at ```$HOME/.pybombs/recipes/gr-recipes/gnss-sdr.lwr```

-In case you do not want to use PyBOMBS and prefer to build and install GNSS-SDR step by step (i.e. cloning the repository and doing the usual ```cmake .. && make && make install``` dance), Armadillo, GFlags and Glog can be installed either by using PyBOMBS:
+In case you do not want to use PyBOMBS and prefer to build and install GNSS-SDR step by step (i.e., cloning the repository and doing the usual ```cmake .. && make && make install``` dance), Armadillo, GFlags, Glog and GunTLS can be installed either by using PyBOMBS:

 ~~~~~~
-$ pybombs install armadillo gflags glog
+$ pybombs install armadillo gflags glog gnutls
 ~~~~~~

 or manually as explained below, and then please follow instructions on how to [download the source code and build GNSS-SDR](#download-and-build-linux).